kostaman/LED_Matrix-1/README.md

 This is kind of important for CC based panels which need a lot of serial bandwdith for high quality and refresh.
 One simple way to get this is to use multiple IO connectors provided by the receiver card.
 This causes the panels to be mapped vertically inside of horizontally, which is easily correct with a couple lines of code.

 Other applications also likely exist which may want this.
 Nice thing here is you are free to use as much processing power as you want.
 You can run this on a computer if you need more.
 So you can be pretty lazy potentially.
 The receiver card will if nothing else continue to show the last frame it got without any issues.

+## Graphics
+There are several APIs for graphics processing in Java, QT, etc. Then there is OpenGL which is usually available.
+Granted this requires Linux and potentially higher end hardware on the server.
+However this may be easier/enable higher end processing function.
+This should also enable tighter integration functions with more resource consuming loads like 3D graphics, video, fancy web servers, etc. (Perhaps you want to use two NICs or VLAN to prevent the multicast.)